tharun323/Aggrid-Plotly-Django/README.md

 -Created Charts in Plotly using JavaScript and using the RestAPI to power the charts

+-Cache is implemented using the Djanco cache mechanism and the database is optimised using indexing method.

 -Created Aggrid in Javascript and added filters and sorting features to the dataset columns